AliKelDev/Auguste---Cooking-assistant/README.md

 ## Overview

-ChefGPT brings the expertise of a Michelin-starred chef, Auguste, directly to your kitchen.
+DeepChef brings the expertise of a Michelin-starred chef, Auguste, directly to your kitchen.
 This web application leverages the power of AI to provide a personalized and interactive culinary experience.
 Create custom profiles, chat with Auguste, and receive recipe suggestions tailored to your specific needs and preferences, even using image recognition of your ingredients!

 ## Features & How It Works

-ChefGPT is designed to be your all-in-one culinary companion.
+DeepChef is designed to be your all-in-one culinary companion.
 Here's how it works:

 1.  **Create Personalized Profiles:**